 Buying a house is one of the biggest decisions of your life. ????
 No matter where you live.
+Selling stock is a great strategy to buy a house with today’s high interest rates.

-But when you live in a big tech-hub city like San Francisco or New York, it’s outright daunting.
+But, it’s outright daunting.
 The basic numbers alone make it feel impossible:

-In San Francisco, the median home value is $1,650,000.
+In San Francisco, the median home value in 2024 is $1,200,000.

 That’s just $600,000 – $750,000.

-Enter: Selling Stocks to Buy a House
+Enter: Selling Stock to Buy a House

 Fortunately, a lot of tech and startup employees in San Francisco and New York have stock options in their company that add to their net worth.